Fzomerdijk/aws-templates/vpc/README.md

 # AWS Virtual Private Cloud (VPC) template (IPv4)
-Within Amazon Web Services a default VPC is available to you, but all subnets are public facing and ready-to-go examples of a VPC with public and private subnets are hard to find.
-This template will create in an AWS region a VPC with both public- and private-subnets.
-These public- and private-subnets will extend to any of the regions available (April 2017) availability zones.
-The template is configurable via some parameters so you can use one and the same template through your DTAP street.
+Within Amazon Web Services a default VPC is available to you, but all subnets are public facing (no public subnets are created) and ready-to-go examples of a VPC with public and private subnets are hard to find.
+This template will create a VPC with both public- and private-subnets.
+These public- and private-subnets will be created in ALL the availability zones that are available (April 2017) with the chosen region.
+The template is configurable via parameters so you can use one and the same template throughout your DTAP street.

 ### Explanation of terms used
 * Public subnet – can connect to the internet through an Internet Gateway.
 Instances in a public subnet require public IPs to be directly be connectable from and to the internet.